pyedifice/pyedifice/README.md

 ### Edifice vs. Qt Quick

 [Qt Quick](https://doc.qt.io/qtforpython-6/PySide6/QtQuick/) is Qt’s declarative GUI framework for Qt.
 Edifice differs from Qt Quick in these aspects:

 - Edifice programs are written in Python, whereas Qt Quick programs are written in Python + the special [QML](https://doc.qt.io/qtforpython-6/overviews/qmlapplications.html) language + JavaScript.
-- Because Edifice interfaces are built in Python code, binding the code to the declared UI is much more straightforward.
+- Because Edifice interfaces are declared in Python code, binding the code to the declared UI is much more straightforward.
 - Edifice makes it easy to create dynamic applications.
 It's easy to create, shuffle, and destroy widgets because the interface is written in Python code.
 QML assumes a much more static interface.